Texas Football Classic

 The official logo of the Toyota Tundra Texas Football Classic.

 The Texas Football Classic was a high school football event that took place at the beginning of each football season at the Alamodome in San Antonio, Texas.
 It was started in 1999 by the staff of Dave Campbell's Texas Football, an annual football publication that highlights every high school, college, and professional team in the state of Texas.
 Since then, it has grown from three games to five and spans three days, usually over Labor Day weekend.

-Among the notable players that have participated in short history of the Classic are former Texas Longhorns and former Chicago Bears running back Cedric Benson, former Houston Cougars and current Buffalo Bills quarterback Kevin Kolb, former Iowa Hawkeyes quarterback Drew Tate and former Missouri Tigers quarterback Chase Daniel.
+Among the notable players that have participated in the history of the Classic are Cedric Benson, Kevin Kolb, Drew Tate, and Chase Daniel.
 The Texas Football Classic was not planned for 2011 due to a lack of resources.